junaidatique/clean-plus-architecture/README.md

 So from now on we’ll keep in mind all the principles that we have discussed previously.

 ## Entities
 First of all let’s discuss about the Entities.
-The Entties conecept is present in both clean architecture and DDD.
+The Entities concept is present in both clean architecture and DDD.

 In clean architecture entities are placed in the centre of the architecture.
 According to clean architecture entities are the business objects of the application.
 They encapsulate the most general and high-level rules.
 They are the least likely to change when something external changes.
 For example, you would not expect these objects to be affected by a change to page navigation, or security.